Isaac Galland: Adult life and relocations

 Galland married Nancy Harris on March 22, 1811, in Madison County, Ohio.
 Five years later, in 1816, he married his second wife, Margaret Knight, and moved to Washington County, Indiana.
 He relocated several times, living in Owen County, Indiana, by 1820 and Edgar County, Illinois, shortly thereafter.
-He moved to Horselick Grove (later Hancock County), Illinois, in 1824.
+He moved to Horse Lick Grove, Illinois, in 1824, a place later renamed Fountain Green.

 Galland left both women behind when he traveled down the Ohio River to Indiana Territory.
 He studied and practiced medicine among settlers, which is why he is referred to as "Doctor" Galland in some documents.
 He learned "several American Indian languages and gained the trust of the Indians, among whom he would live and trade for much of his life".
 He married his third wife, Hannah Kinney, on October 5, 1826.
 In 1827, they moved to a remote site on the eastern bank of the Mississippi River at Yellow Banks, the site of present-day Oquawka, Illinois, where he established a trading post.

 Two years later, in 1829, Galland sold his post and moved across the river arriving in unorganized U.S. territory, four years before permanent settlement began in Iowa.
 He established the settlement of Nashville on the west bank of the Mississippi River in what is now Lee County, Iowa, where he practiced medicine and founded a trading post.
 He promoted Nashville as a future commercial center and when families joined the settlement, Galland hired a teacher and built a log house founding the first school in a what would become Iowa Territory.
 In the harsh frontier conditions, his wife died, leaving him with two very young children.

 In 1832, before the beginning of the Black Hawk War, Galland moved himself and his children back across the river to Fort Edwards at present day Warsaw, Illinois.
 Galland served as a colonel during the war, and at age 41, married (for a fourth and last time) on April 25, 1833, Elizabeth Wilcox.
 She was the sister of the commanding officer at Fort Edwards.
 Galland ran for Illinois state representative in 1834, but lost.
 In about 1836, he sat for a portrait painted by George Caleb Bingham, now in the collection of the State Historical Museum of Iowa, the same year that he ran for the Illinois state senate.
 His political opponent accused him of dishonest land dealings and Galland lost again.
 Galland speculated with land in the Half-Breed Tract in Lee County, Iowa Territory, which was designated for families of white traders who took Indian wives, so the legality of his land titles were questionable.
 In 1837, he platted the original town of Keokuk, Iowa (then in Wisconsin Territory) with David W. Kilbourne.
 The same year, Galland founded the newspapers Western Adventurer and Herald of the Upper Mississippi to encourage development.
 He bought land across the river in Illinois and "laid out the town of Commerce".